Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 20. I understand that I am responsible for the content on any school computer or device and will not allow other people to misuse these resources.

-Section B: iPads for Learning Agreement for parents and students
+Section B: iPads and Chromebooks (‘devices’)

-15. I will not access another person’s device or storage area, or interfere with other people’s work or files.
+15. I will not access another person’s device or storage or interfere with other people’s work or files.

 17. I will respect copyright.